 - Communication basics (built with releasees in mind).

 - How to communicate negative feelings in positive ways.

 - How to communicate with different people in your life, and those with different personalities, in challenging situations.

 - How to build relationships with others from a foundation of positive communication.

 The discussion during and after our workshop led us to realize unique challenges surrounding communication facing those impacted from crime and the criminal justice system, and practitioners within the correctional and judicial system.
-Training regiments provided to those working with victims and offenders are very homogenous and are not inclusive of unique experiences and adverse challenges impacting offenders, survivors, and victims of crime.
+Training regiments provided to those working with victims and those within the justice system are very homogenous and are not inclusive of unique experiences and adverse challenges impacting those involved with the justice system, survivors, and victims of crime.

 A key component of effectively communicating with vulnerable populations and those who have been through traumatic experiences is to create safe spaces that encourage respect and positivity.

 Ways that this can be done is through:

 - Providing your full and undivided attention to the person speaking.
 As mentioned in our workshop, part of effective communication is active listening.
 Active listening can be displayed verbally through responsive cues (i.e., nodding) or repetition through question.